esperanca/personal_website/src/posts/weeknotes-35.md

 ## The invisible work

-I’ve met Kevin Telfer this week to discuss ways of helping people to write about the work.
-I am a big fan of the w[orking out loud](https://workingoutloud.com/) concept.
-So I am excited that Kevin is leading this initiative to support XD’s in talking about their work and experiences in the open.
-Recently, James Price wrote an incredible article about [product design interviews and dyslexia](https://medium.com/babylon-design) that is inspiring us to improve our hiring practices.
+I’ve met Kevin Telfer this week to discuss ways of supporting people to write about their work.
+I am a big fan of the [working out loud](https://workingoutloud.com/) concept.
+I was so privileged to have Amy Hupe as my writing coach for ten weeks this year.
+I am excited that Kevin is leading this initiative to support XD’s in sharing their work and life experiences in the open.
+Recently, James Price wrote an incredible article about [product design interviews and dyslexia](https://medium.com/babylon-design).
+This is inspiring our team to improve our hiring practices.
+Writing operates magic.
+It feels like sending good intentions to the future.

 ## Updating my Learning Canvas